artela-network/artela-docs/docs/develop/get-started/sol-hello-world/index.md

 npm run account:create
 ```

-> ✅ Successful compilation a file named `privateKey.txt` will be generated in the current directory.
+> ✅ If an account gets created successfully, its private key will be dumped as `privateKey.txt` in the current directory.

 :::note 💡
 For more detailed usage information about this command, please